MQ-COMP1050/BananaCleaningDirector/README.md

 Tools Used:
 We used the following in addition to the necessary tools (Processing, Git, GitHub, and typical word processing applications):

-For creating and working together on the written report, use Google Docs.
+For creating and working together on the written report, we used GitHub itself.
 Every team member made an online contribution to this document.
-Recognitions:

-The following people and communities deserve special recognition and gratitude for their assistance during the project:

-* The Forum for the Processing Community Our comprehension of the draw loop was clarified by a number of posts, and we also gained useful advice regarding frame rate optimisation.